Need some rope for your garden but haven’t a clue where to start? We’ve got plenty of tips…

 WHAT ELSE DO I NEED?

-It’s worth having a moment to plan how you’re going to display your rope or fix it in place.
+It’s worth taking a moment to plan how you’re going to display your rope or fix it in place.
 Perhaps it’s simply going to wrap around a fence, or maybe you need some fittings attached.

 Ropelocker supply various fittings for decking rope, from hooks to cup ends.
 You can either order them separately to your rope, or we can attach them for you.
 Just send us a message if you’d like us to fit them for you, as we’ll need to discuss details with you first such as how much droop you need and how to work out all your measurements.